 How does it work?

 This database of anonymised data is accessible only to approved researchers within C&I and its partner research organisations.
-It may be used for population-based research projects such as looking for links between family history and particular illnesses.
-For this kind of research, the researchers won't know who any patient is, and so patients will not be approached for their permission.
+It is used for population-based research projects such as looking for links between family history and particular illnesses.
+For this kind of research, the researchers won't know who any service user is, and so service users will not be approached for their permission.

 All records in the C&I Research Database are identified only by a research ID number.
 There are no names, exact dates of birth, C&I hospital numbers, or NHS numbers.
 Only C&I can de-anonymise the information.
 The database retains details of sex, age (month and year of birth), diagnoses, medication, and so on, including searchable free text.

 - mailing us at: Camden and Islington CRIS Database Administrator c/o NOCLOR, 1st Floor, Bloomsbury Building, St. Pancras Hospital, 4 St. Pancras Way, London, NW1 0PE

 - or you can ask your clinician to email us if you prefer, but you will need to give them your permission

 Opting out will not affect the care that you receive.

 The national CRIS programme is now over ten years old.
 The system has been used by researchers with great success.
 For example, this method revealed the high mortality and lowered average life expectancy in people with serious mental health problems.

 Other Trusts which participate in CRIS include South London and Maudlsey NHS Foundation Trust, Cambridge and Peterborough NHS Foundation Trust, West London Mental Health NHS Trust, and Oxford Health NHS Foundation Trust.
 You can find out more about CRIS by visiting the CRIS Network website here.